maoueh/cookbook-gitlab/doc/development.md

 # GitLab Vagrant virtual machine

 *NOTE* Development with Vagrant virtual machine has been deprecated.
-The old setup guide has [been moved here](doc/vagrant.md) but we strongly recommend that it is not used as it is extremely slow and error prone.

 # GitLab Metal development setup

 To develop GitLab, it is recommended to install a development GitLab on metal.
 This is much faster than any VM-based setup, but has as disadvantage that you might have to deal with anything that is already on your system.
-There is also an option of setting up a dedicated OS for GitLab, see [the directions here](doc/development_metal.md).

 This guide is tested and confirmed working on: